 Our laboratory conducts both basic science and clinical research.
-We study type 2 diabetes in teens and young adults.
+We study the progression, development and complications of youth- onset type 2 diabetes.
 We are interested in why diabetes develops in kids and how type 2 diabetes will impact long term health for teens.
-Our long term goal is to improve current therapies to prevent and limit early onset complications.
+Our long term goal is to improve treatments to prevent and limit early onset complications.

 We study how specific lipids (lipoproteins) are altered as a result of obesity and type 2 diabetes.
 Specific projects focus on: